anunna/blackarch-wiki/index.md

-# Welcome to the Talon Community Wiki
+# Welcome to the BlackArch Linux Wiki

-## What is Talon
+## What is BlackArch Linux

-[Talon](https://talonvoice.com) is a hands-free input replacement for the keyboard and mouse.
-Talon enables people who have limited use of their hands or want to stop using their hands to write code, play video games, and in general have unrestricted use of their computer.
-Whether you are here because you have an injury, want to prevent an injury, or are just interested in voice tech, we welcome everyone.

-Talon is free to use and ongoing development is made possible by [donations on Patreon](https://www.patreon.com/lunixbochs).
+[BlackArch](https://blackarch.org) is a complete Linux distribution for penetration testers and security researchers.
+It is derived from [ArchLinux](https://www.archlinux.org) and users can install BlackArch components individually or in groups directly on top of it.

+The toolset is distributed as an Arch Linux [unoffical user repository](https://wiki.archlinux.org/index.php/Unofficial\_User\_Repositories) so you can install BlackArch on top of an existing Arch Linux installation.
+Packages may be installed individually or by category.

+The constantly expanding repository currently includes over [2800](https://blackarch.org/tools.html) tools.
+All tools are thoroughly tested before being added to the codebase to maintain the quality of the repository.

 ## Goal of this Wiki

-The goal of this wiki is to provide information and documentation for the users of Talon.
-As the software is under rapid development, this wiki is in a constant state of "work in progress".
-Some of this content exists temporarily until the official Talon Docs are created.
+The goal of this wiki is to provide information and documentation for the users of BlackArch.
+As the distribution is under active development, this wiki is in a constant state of "work in progress".

 ## Wiki Navigation